Frequently Asked Questions

 Level: Newcomer; Interested: DBAs; Category: Installation

 The minimum number of nodes required for a cluster is two.
 However, a minimum of three nodes is recommend.
-In a two-node cluster, if one node fails or it’s taken down for maintenance, the other node will stop since another node is required.
-There is a work around for two-node cluster issues: see Two-Node Clusters
+In a two-node cluster, if one node fails or is taken down for maintenance, the other node will stop since another node is required.
+There is a work around for two-node cluster issues: see Two-Node Clusters.

 As for the maximum number of nodes, there is none.
 However, a single cluster in excessive of ten nodes may experience lag from the synchronizing of so many nodes across a network or the internet.
 This can be mitigated based on your network configuration, but then other factors come into play.